Mikejo5000/vsts-docs-pr/docs/tfs-server/install/install-2013/config-tfs-advanced.md

     Network Service is the default value for the TFS service account.

     > [!TIP]
     > If your report server and SharePoint servers are not installed on the same server as TFS, you should add the account you use here to the Farm Administrators group (for SharePoint) and the content manager group on the report server.
-If you’re installing TFS on the same server as the report server and SharePoint, this account is added to these groups automatically.
+If you're installing TFS on the same server as the report server and SharePoint, this account is added to these groups automatically.

 4. Choose **NTLM** as an **Authentication Method**.
 If you choose **Negotiate (Kerberos)**, Kerberos authentication is attempted first.
 If that attempt fails, NTLM authentication is used.